hashicorp/vscode-terraform/README.md

 ### Syntax Validation

-Terraform and Terraform Stacks configuration files are validated when opened and on change, and invalid code is marked with diagnostics.
+Terraform, Terraform Stacks and Terraform Search configuration files are validated when opened and on change, and invalid code is marked with diagnostics.

 HCL syntax is checked for e.g. missing control characters like `}`, `"` or others in the wrong place.

 ![](docs/validation-rule-hcl.png)

 Enhanced validation of selected Terraform language constructs in both `*.tf` and `*.tfvars` files based on detected Terraform version and provider versions is also provided.
-This also works for Terraform Stacks language constructs in `*.tfcomponent.hcl`, `*.tfstack.hcl` and `*.tfdeploy.hcl` files.
+This validation also extends to language constructs for Terraform Search (`*.tfquery.hcl`) and Terraform Stacks (`*.tfcomponent.hcl`, `*.tfstack.hcl`, and `*.tfdeploy.hcl`).

 This can highlight deprecations, missing required attributes or blocks, references to undeclared variables and more, [as documented](https://github.com/hashicorp/terraform-ls/blob/main/docs/validation.md#enhanced-validation).